What Exactly to Look for in a Best Short Scale Bass Guitar?

 Versatile and practical…

 The Ignition bass comes with round wound strings, but installing flat wounds will better bring out its signature deep and penetrating tone, reminiscent of a double bass.
-It’s excellent for the sound of the 60s pop music or a modern rock band.
+It’s excellent for the sound of 60s pop music or a modern rock band.

 Additionally, many studios use it at present for fat dance mix bass lines.
 Nevertheless, some bassists declare it’s less appropriate for heavier styles of music.